nicolabs/nicolabs.net/_posts/2023-06-23-An-email-domain-for-your-family.md

 | `dog@myfunky.family` | `snoopy@snoopymail.waf`    |

 See the mail provider for the exact procedure (if you're using the domain registrar's to do this, [you probably just have to change to the correct tab...](https://docs.gandi.net/en/gandimail/forwarding_and_aliases/index.html)).

-Note that **you will first need to configure the MX records** on `myfunky.family` so you don't loose emails - see below.

 ## Register and configure the family domain